-All ceilings and walls depicted here were hand painted oil on canvas by Grell and his team of assistants.
+All ceilings and walls depicted here were designed and hand painted by Grell and his team of assistants.

 On December 17, 1928 the Toledo Blade further complimented the interior decorations by reporting:

 “those who have the opportunity to view the theatre can get an idea of the beauty that is to be and the immensity of the new house…The theatre will be as elaborate as the Michigan in Detroit and will be one of the finest of the entire Publix chain.”